ArsenArsen/KShare/README.md

 * libavcodec
 * libavutil
 * libswscale
+Additionally, on Linux, you require:
+* XCB
+* XCB xfixes
+* XCB cursor

 Despite the name implying so, this project does not depend on the KDE API at all.